AgenaRisk/api-py/README.md

 Agena.ai has a [Java based API](https://github.com/AgenaRisk/api) to be used with agena.ai developer license.
 If you have the developer license, you can use the local API for calculations in addition to agena.ai modeller or cloud.
 The local API has Java and maven dependencies, which you can see on its github page in full detail. pyagena allows communications with the local agena developer API.

+Local API functions, except for `local_api_clone`, come with the optional parameter `verbose`, which is by default set to False.
+If you choose to display full maven output as a result of the functions, you can set `verbose = True` in the function calls.

 ## 8.1 Setting up the local API directory

 To manually set up the local agena developer API, follow the instructions on the github page for the API: https://github.com/AgenaRisk/api.